 People often ask how to buy a home in the United States.
-The simple answer, you need cash.
-Cash is legal tender and if you do not have a ton of that like me then you need less cash and some form of credit.
-Your credit can be good or bad and in the same way your loan will be cheap or expensive, that's the downside to being a borrower.
+The simple answer: you need cash.
+Cash is legal tender and if you do not have that you need less cash and some form of credit.
+Your credit can be good or bad and in the same way your loan will be cheap or expensive, that is one downside to being a borrower.
 Historically you want to put 20% down but today some loans will go down to 15% or even 10% without having to pay principal mortgage insurance.
-There is a lot of unexpected cost with owning a home.
-I am going to assume you live with your parents or you are renting and that you have already explored the options of rent vs. owning.
-A primary residence or your the first home is usually the hardest but it does get easier.
-It get easier because owning your own property lets you accumulate equity as long as prices inflate and you can then use that equity as collateral to buy more homes.
+When its ok to use PMI gets complicated and we will go cover that later.To get started you should first look at your options.
+Below is a video on Purchasing vs. Renting.